151 Fun Things to Do When You Are Bored (Ideas for 2020!)

 Luminosity is a fun place to visit when you are bored.
 Play mind games that will help you increase your brainpower.
 Sign me up!

 You do not need to spend hour-upon-hour to increase your facility with a second language.
 All you need is commitment to work on a few vocabulary words every single day.
 (And one great tool you can use is the Babbel platform.
 Here is a review of Babbel.)

 The attitude of gratitude has been proven time and again to do you a whole lot of good.
 For example, a study has shown that grateful people have better sleep quality.
 They also experience fewer aches and body pains.

 So if you find that you have a few minutes to spare, use it to jot down the things you’re thankful for.

 To get started, here are 120 prompts that you can write down on this list.

 Books are always a valuable use of your time.
 Whether you read fiction as a means of entertainment or non-fiction to help you learn and grow, reading books is never a waste of time.

-35. Learn ANY OTHER new skill
+35. Learn a new skill

 There is always something new to learn.
 No matter how much you know, or how many skills you possess, the sheer volume of knowledge and skills means that you will never know everything.